PgBiel/elembic/src/element.typ

       }
     } else if kind == "show" {
       let (filter, callback, names) = rule
-      if type(filter) != dictionary or "eid" not in filter and "elements" not in filter or "kind" not in filter {
+      if type(filter) != dictionary or "elements" not in filter or "kind" not in filter {
-        assert(false, message: "elembic: element.show_: invalid filter found while applying rule: " + repr(filter) + "\nPlease use 'elem.with(field: value, ...)' to create a filter.")
+        assert(false, message: "elembic: element.show_: invalid filter found while applying rule: " + repr(filter) + "\nPlease use 'elem.with(field: value, ...)' to create a filter.\n\nhint: it might come from a package's element made with an outdated elembic version.
+Please update your packages.")
       }
-      let target-elements = if "elements" in filter {
+      let target-elements = filter.elements
-        filter.elements
-      } else {
-        // Old version
-        // Likely a where filter
-        ((filter.eid): (default-data: default-data))
+      if target-elements == none {
+        assert(false, message: "elembic: element.show_: this filter appears to apply to any element (e.g. it's a 'not' or 'custom' filter).
+It must match only within a certain set of elements.
+Consider using an 'and' filter, e.g. 'e.filters.and(wibble, e.not(wibble.with(a: 10)))' instead of just 'e.not(wibble.with(a: 10))', to restrict it.")
       }
       let base-data = (names: names)